noahkw/acmetk/docs/installation.rst

 `Nginx reverse proxy <https://www.nginx.com/>`_ in conjunction with `Supervisor <http://supervisord.org/>`_.

-The docker section deploys a :class:`~acme_broker.server.AcmeCA`, also with a PostgreSQL database, behind an Nginx reverse proxy.
+The docker section deploys a :class:`~acme_broker.server.AcmeProxy`, also with a PostgreSQL database, behind an Nginx reverse proxy.

 In either case, the first step is to clone the repository: